Highs and Lows

-I could wait to get back from San Francisco.
+I couldn’t wait to get back from San Francisco.
 It’d been a long three days, and as the plane touched down in Portland, I started tapping my feet and upping the antsy-ness.
 At three days and two nights, it wasn’t the longest I’ve been away from Thomas, but it was close.

 I jumped off the plane and bolted through the airport, swerving around meandering passengers.
 I love the new arrival area at PDX … you walk through glass doors into a bright, wide-open space filled with expectant parents, grandparents, friends and, if you’re lucky, your kiddo.